About the GLE

 The World Economic Forum is an international institution committed to improving the state of the world through public-private cooperation.

-Minister Nick Hurd MP Announces the Global Learning Exchange
+Former UK Minister for Civil Society Nick Hurd MP Announces the Global Learning Exchange on at the G8 Social Impact Investment Forum in June 2013

 Nick Hurd MP, Minister of Civil Society, Government of the UK announced the formation of the Global Learning Exchange at the G8 Social Impact Investment Forum held in London on June 6, 2013.